 Adoption of IFRS and taxation

-For IAS/IFRS adopeters, the Italian tax law provides for the enhanced derivation (“principio di derivazione rafforzata”) of the Corporate Income Taxable basis from the IFRS statutory financial statements.
+For IAS/IFRS adopters, the Italian tax law provides for the enhanced derivation (principio di derivazione rafforzata) of the CIT basis from the IFRS statutory financial statements.

-The First Time Adoption is characterized by the neutrality principle (‘Principio della Neutralità’): Such principle aims to neutralise the effects deriving from the movement to IAS/IFRS ().
+The First Time Adoption is characterised by the neutrality principle (Principio della Neutralità): Such principle aims to neutralise the effects deriving from the movement to IAS/IFRS.